Jean Galfione: After the 1996 Olympic Games

 From 2000 to 2002, Galfione was plagued with numerous injuries.
 He underwent surgery on a collapsed lung suffered during an interclub competition in Paris in May 2000.
 He underwent another operation in July 2002.

 Galfione participated in the 2000 Olympics pole vault event in Sydney.
-In the qualification round, after clearing the bar at 5.40m and 5.55m (both at the first attempts), he failed with his three attempts at 5.65m.
+In the qualification round, after clearing the bar at 5.40 m and 5.55 m (both at the first attempts), he failed with his three attempts at 5.65 m.
 He finished the qualification round in joint 16th position and did not qualify for the final.

 Galfione could not take part in the 2004 Olympics because he failed to clear the minimum Olympic qualifying height.

 Galfione retired from pole vaulting in 2005.

 Later life

 Galfione has been practising sailing competitively since 2007.
 Among the sailing races that he has participated in are: the 2007 Louis Vuitton Cup and the 2012 Solidaire du Chocolat.

 Galfione also worked as an athletics commentator and consultant for Canal Plus and presented documentaries for the French television channel, Voyage.